TandoorRecipes/recipes/docs/install/docker.md

 Most deployments will likely use a reverse proxy.

+If your reverse proxy is not listed here, please refer to [Others](https://docs.tandoor.dev/install/docker/#others).

 #### Traefik

 If you use traefik, this configuration is the one for you.